Windows OS Hub

 $ADuserProp = Get-ADUser $ADusername -properties telephoneNumber,department,mail|select-object name,telephoneNumber,department,mail

-# Fill in the cells with the data received from AD
+# Fill in the cells with the data from Active Directory

 $ExcelWorkSheet.Columns.Item(4).Rows.Item($i) = $ADuserProp.telephoneNumber